No code, low-code and AI

 Current research in this area is very active, both to support more complex use cases by optimizing the algorithms, and to allow developers to better understand the results and better guide the system.
 Co-development tools are intended to strengthen IT teams, not to give the entire organization the means to create applications entirely without code.
 All these platforms and innovations can give the false impression of destabilizing the work of IT teams.
 But this new ecosystem between AI, platforms and experts, reducing costs and delays is the ideal foundation to accelerate the digital transformation of many companies.

-Major Events Products Director and member of the Scientific Community
+By Albert Minguillon, Major Events Products Director and member of the Scientific Community